dcthedeveloper/NuVision-News2.0/docs/REFLECTIVE_JOURNAL.md

 **Problem:**
 Initial clustering implementation took 45+ seconds for 2000 articles, making the feature unusable.
 Generating 2000 embeddings and computing all pairwise similarities was computationally expensive.

-**Solution:**
+**Team Solution:**
-- Optimized embedding generation with batching (50 articles at a time)
+- **DeMarcus:** Optimized embedding generation with batching (50 articles at a time)
-- Implemented efficient cosine similarity with typed arrays
+- **Chloe:** Implemented efficient cosine similarity with typed arrays
-- Added hierarchical clustering to reduce comparisons
+- **Yoana:** Added hierarchical clustering to reduce comparisons and loading UI
-- Used web workers to prevent UI blocking
+- **Team Collaboration:** Used web workers to prevent UI blocking
-- Result: Reduced to 3-4 seconds, acceptable UX
+- **Team Result:** Reduced to 3-4 seconds, acceptable UX

-**Learning:**
+**Team Learning:**
 Algorithm complexity matters significantly at scale.
 O(n²) operations become bottlenecks with thousands of items.
 Batching, parallelization, and smart data structures are essential.
+Team brainstorming sessions helped us identify multiple optimization strategies.

-**Personal Growth:**
+**Team Growth:**
 Gained practical experience with performance profiling and optimization.
 Learned that theoretical algorithmic knowledge must be combined with practical engineering to build usable systems.
+Each team member contributed unique perspectives that led to the final solution.

 ---